Belval/raytracing/README.md

 ## How to compile and run

 Since this uses CUDA you will need nvcc.

-`nvcc ./src/main.cu -I ./src -o test && time ./test 1920 1080 50 out.png && feh out.png`
+Just use `make run`.

 ![result](out.png)